lucaswerkmeister/graaleneyj/README.md

 eneyj
 ```

+Most of the “important” builtin functions are implemented,
+and user-defined functions can be implemented in code (JavaScript or Python) or by calling other functions.
-There is rudimentary support for evaluating references and calling certain functions.
+There is some support for reading objects from an installation of [WikiLambda][].
-(For example, the last command above corresponds to the function call `value(project_name)`,
+A migration from the [eneyj][] model to the [Wikifunctions function model][]
-i. e. load the `project_name` object and read its value.)
-Since this README isn’t updated with every commit,
-a few more things may be supported by the time you read this, too.
+(specifically, the [pre-generic function model][] at first) is underway.
+Once a test suite for other valuation engines is available ([T275093][]),
+we’ll work towards compliance with it.

 The `z` language can also be used together with other Graal languages,
 by running them with `--vm.Dtruffle.class.path.append=` pointing to `graaleneyj.jar`.